Home Insurance Essentials. What To consider When Buying a Home

-Hello, We are well into 2019, and I'm sure you have made plenty of New Years' resolutions.
-In the aftermath of all the tragic fires in our area, I’d like to encourage you to make one of your resolutions... creating a property inventory for your home or renter’s insurance.
+In the aftermath of all the 2019 Southern California tragic fires, we'd like to encourage you to make one of your resolutions... creating a property inventory for your home or renter’s insurance.
 Not sure how?
 I can't say I'm an expert on insurance but I’ve got some basics covered.
 (I would recommend contacting your insurance company for further details.)
-I’ve compiled some things you need to know.
-As a bonus, I’ve also included a list of plants that will grow well in your home this winter and tips to avoid moving scams.
-Take a look, and if this year you or someone you know wants to make a move, let me know!
-I’ll be glad to help.
+I’ve compiled some general things you need to know as a homeowner.

 HOW TO PREPARE A PERSONAL PROPERTY INVENTORY